ioioe/vscode/README.md

     * (The __init__.py of OpenCV 2.4.8 is included here for future use)

 ## C/C++

-1. install "C/C++" extension
+Install "C/C++" extension to provide basic supports.

+#### -- How to build application

-2. To build application you need to generate a tasks.json file:
+1. To build application you need to generate a tasks.json file:
     * Open the command palette (ctrl + shift + p)
     * Select the Tasks: Configure Task Runner command and you will see a list of task runner templates.
     * Select Others to create a task which runs an external command.
-3. Press "ctrl + shift + b" to build/run the task file
+2. Press "ctrl + shift + b" to build/run the task file
-4. Example tasks.json files are included
+3. Example tasks.json files are included
     * using g++ to build
     * using cmake + make to build

-#### Add including files for code completion/ navigation
+#### -- Code completion/ navigation
-To enable code completion and navigation, you need to generate a c_cpp_properties.json file as following.
+To enable code completion and navigation, you need to generate a "c_cpp_properties.json file" by searching "C/Cpp: Edit Configurations" in command palette.
+Then add needed include paths in "includePath".
 A sample properties file is included.

-If the c_cpp_properties.json doesn't exit already, you can create it by searching "C/Cpp: Edit Configurations" in command palette
-* Hover over any green squiggle in a source file (e.g. a #include statement).
-* Click the lightbulb that appears underneath the mouse cursor.
-* Click Add include path to settings.

 Specifically, often in a project we need the function from another project that locates outside the current folder.
 In this case vscode cannot do navigation of any functions from the outside project.
 One way is to open the root folder in vscode so all projects that possibly interact are all opened.
 But this will make the parsing very slow.
 So a better way is just add the project needed to the include path in c_cpp_properties file then function navigation works fine:

 ```json
 "includePath": [
                 "/usr/include",